GumshudaAI/Gumshuda-AI/README.md

 5. run the server by `uvicorn main:app --host 0.0.0.0 --port 8000`
 6. server is running on port 8000

+OR
+(incase the above doesn't work, you can switch to running the docker container) `docker build . -t my-image`
+`docker run my-image`

 ## Frontend
 There are two types of frontend available.
 `/frontend` has the react +  `scss` based frontend  (hosted on vercel well)